Symplectic resolutions of quiver varieties: Factoriality of quiver varieties

 By Proposition \ref{prop:Mirrnormal}, we know that $\Nak\lambda\a\theta$ is irreducible and normal.
 Therefore, it suffices to show that it admits symplectic singularities.
 Since the isomorphism of Theorem \ref{thm:decompCB2} is Poisson, it suffices to show that the varieties $S^{n_i} \Nak\lambda{\sigma^{(i)}}\theta$ admit symplectic singularities.
 If $\sigma^{(i)}$ is real there is nothing to check.

-\begin{lem} Let $X$ be a smooth irreducible Poisson variety and $Y$ a symplectic manifold.
+\begin{lem} Let $X$ be a smooth irreducible Poisson variety and $Y$ a smooth symplectic variety.
 If $\pi : Y \rightarrow X$ is a birational, surjective Poisson morphism, then it is an isomorphism. \end{lem}

 \begin{proof} Since the morphism is birational, there is a dense open subset $U \subset X$ over which it is an isomorphism.
-By \cite[I, Corollary 6.12]{Hartshorne}, the complement of $U$ has codimension at least two.
-On the other hand, since $X$ is smooth, the locus where the Poisson structure on $X$ is degenerate has codimension one.
+We claim that we can take $U$ to have complement of codimension at least two.
+Indeed, if $Z \subseteq X$ is any irreducible subset of codimension one, then localising at $Z$, by \cite[I, Corollary 6.12]{Hartshorne}, the birational map is an isomorphism.
+So $U$ can be taken to have nontrivial intersection with $Z$.
+Now, since $X$ is smooth, the locus where the Poisson structure on $X$ is degenerate has codimension one.
 Therefore, $X$ is symplectic too.
 This implies that $d_y \pi$ is an isomorphism for all $y \in Y$.
 Thus, by Zariski's Main Theorem, $\pi$ is an isomorphism. \end{proof}

-\begin{lem} Let $X$ be a normal Poisson variety and assume that $\pi : Y \rightarrow X$ is a projective birational Poisson morphism from a variety $Y$ with symplectic singularities.
-Then $X$ has symplectic singularities. \end{lem}